Nutrient and Pest Management Program

 BioIPM and Sustainable Farming Systems

 - Working with Wisconsin Potato and Vegetable Growers Association, we help develop, promote, and comply with sustainable and ecological label standards for crop production.

 - We collaborate on research and develop outreach about nutrient and pest management practices for organic field crop production.

-For detailed information, please read our annual report:
+For detailed information, please read our brochure or annual report:

 NPM activity report for 2014 ...
 (450.0 KB)

 The University of Wisconsin Nutrient and Pest Management (NPM) Program serves Wisconsin farmers and the agricultural professionals who assist them in making management decisions.
 The program links farmers and researchers to exchange knowledge on the profitability, practicality and environmental impact of crop production practices and cropping systems.
 This report contains a brief summary of accomplishments in 2014.